What is School to Work?

-The Structured Workplace Learning (SWL) program is a Victorian Government initiative which aims to address skill shortages, identify short-term and long-term training opportunities for young people and feed information back to education providers about skills employers will need from employees in the future.
+The School to Work (S2W) program is a Victorian Government initiative which aims to address skill shortages, identify short-term and long-term training opportunities for young people and feed information back to education providers about skills employers will need from employees in the future.

-The SWL Program is delivered by the 31 Local Learning and Employment Networks (LLENs) across the state and funded by the Victorian Department of Education and Training (DET).
+The S2W Program is delivered by the 31 Local Learning and Employment Networks (LLENs) across the state and funded by the Victorian Department of Education (DE).
 The Hume Whittlesea LLEN works with local employers, government, catholic and independent secondary schools to:

 Work collaboratively with employers to source placements for students studying VET or VCAL that could potentially lead to an apprenticeship or full -time employment

 Train teachers and prepare students on industry demands and employer expectations

 Make teachers and students aware of those elements that add value to employers and their business